BF and OOSC (Policies/Fees + Activities)

 As well as regularly attending training for OOSC’s provided by York City Council.

-Like all other employees and helpers at the school, we ensure all adults have passed a Criminal Records Bureau (CRB) check before starting work.
+Like all other employees and helpers at the school, we ensure all adults have obtained an Enhanced Disclosure statement from the DBS Disclosure Service before starting work.

 As well as following Carr Junior Schools policies, we have our own policies which are adhered to at all times.
 Our policies can be viewed in the blue folder located outside the club room.
 We also have named people for dealing with particular issues which may affect children.